The News Huddlines: History

 The News Huddlines was established in 1975 as Radio 2’s answer to the BBC Radio 4 current affairs sketch show Week Ending, albeit with a distinctive style, much of it involving the stage persona of lead performer Hudd.

-On the 8th October 1993 the show provided the Grand Final on The Generation Game with Hudd, Whitfield and Emmett all appearing.
-The episode was repeated on BBC 4 on the 30th July 2022 as part of a series of programmes exploring Saturday night television programming.
+On 8 October 1993 the show provided the Grand Final on The Generation Game with Hudd, Whitfield and Emmett all appearing.
+The episode was repeated on BBC 4 on 30 July 2022 as part of a series of programmes exploring Saturday night television programming.

 Huddlines ended in 2001 with a Christmas special show.
-In January 2002, Hudd accepted the role of Archie Shuttleworth in the long-running ITV soap opera Coronation Street and felt he could not continue in both capacities.
+In January 2002, Hudd accepted the role of Archie Shuttleworth in the long-running ITV soap opera Coronation Street, and felt he could not continue in both capacities.
+A special reunion episode starring original cast members Chris Emmett, Nichola McAuliffe, Alison Steadman and Richard Clegg together with Jon Culshaw was recorded in front of an audience in the Sondheim Theatre in London's West End on 14th May 2023 and has since been released on CD.